The-Balance-FFXIV/balance-static/content/jobs/tanks/paladin/faq.md

   - date: 2023-05-25T01:14:04.904Z
     message: Updated for 6.4
 qna:
-  - question: Should I delay Fight or Flight or use hardcast Holy Spirit to get Sepulchre and Divine Might Holy Spirit into every Fight or Flight window?
+  - question: Should I delay Fight or Flight or use hardcast Holy Spirit to force the same Fight or Flight window each time?
     answer: No. The "strong" Fight or Flight window of Supplication, Sepulchre, Holy Spirit (1540p) compared to the "weak" Fight or Flight window of Royal Authority, Holy Spirit, Atonement (1420p) is only an extra 30 potency